Pennsylvania Health information

 True False

-6. Kids should wash their hands vigorously for 20 seconds to remove germs.
+6. Kids should wash their hands vigorously for at least 20 seconds to remove germs.

 True False